jreisinger/docs/data/temp.md

 * many uses: message categorization, access control, messages parsing and enrichment, ...
 * messages can belong to one or more streams

+Pipelines

+* run rule(s) against specific event
+* tied to Streams
+* allow for: routing, parsing, dropping, blacklisting, modifying and enriching messages as they flow through Graylog

 Alerts are composed of:

 1. alert condition
 1. alert notification

+Index

+* basic unit of storage for data in Elasticsearch